wu-lee/rushkoff-archive/src/_articles/the-robots-that-conquered-cable.md

 published: false

 ---
-MEDIA

-The Robots That

-Conquered Cable

-N

-ERDLY CHANNELsurfers are not the ·

-only ones responsible for making

-Comedy Central's

-Mystery\~ 'Iht.ater 3000 the

-cult hit of cable television.

-The three silhouetted characters sitting Loony Tunes-style

-in a theater between us and

-some pretty awful B movies

-are serving up some of the

-most astute media critique

-and pure, cheesy camp on

-television today.
+NERDLY CHANNEL-surfers are not the only ones responsible for making Comedy Central's _Mystery Science Theater 3000_ the cult hit of cable television.
+The three silhouetted characters sitting Loony Tunes-style in a theater between us and some pretty awful B movies are serving up some of the most astute media critique and pure, cheesy camp on television today.

+xxx

 The premise is relatively